 On February 9, 2016, the Supreme Court of the United States voted 5-4 to place a stay on the final EPA action.
-Subsequently, the D.C.
-Circuit placed the case in abeyance, recognizing that the CPP was under review by the Trump Administration, which indicated that it would seek to rescind and replace the CPP.
-The Affordable Clean Energy ("ACE") rule, finalized on July 8, 2019, replaced the CPP.
-Applicable only to large coal-fired power generating plants, the ACE rule targets potential inside-the-fenceline emissions reductions via heat rate improvements providing states with broad implementation flexibility.
+Subsequently, the United States Court of Appeals for the District of Columbia Circuit (the "D.C.
+Circuit") placed the case in abeyance, recognizing that the CPP was under review by the Trump Administration, which indicated that it would seek to rescind and replace the CPP.
+The Affordable Clean Energy ("ACE") rule, finalized on July 8, 2019, replaced the CPP and applied only to large coal-fired power generating plants.
+On January 19, 2021, the D.C.
+Circuit vacated the ACE rule.